blakeklasing/NW-Parallel/Parallel/ReadMe.txt

 Project1
 In the command prompt, type
-	g++ -Wall -w -std=c++11 -pthread parallelLock.cpp -o main to create the executable file.
+	g++ -Wall -w -std=c++11 -pthread parallel1.cpp -o main to create the executable file.
 Then type the following to run the program.
 	./main
-Output: The output will be the strings used and execution time.
+Output: The output will be the strings used, execution time, and the overall alignment score.

-Project2 -- not added in the repo yet
+Project2
 In the command prompt, type
-	g++ -Wall -w -std=c++11 -pthread project2.cpp -o main to create the executable file.
+	g++ -Wall -w -std=c++11 -pthread parallel2.cpp -o main to create the executable file.
 Then type the following to run the program.
 	./main
+Output: The output will be the strings used, execution time, and the overall alignment score.

+Project3
+In the command prompt, type
+	g++ -Wall -w -std=c++11 -pthread parallel3.cpp -o main to create the executable file.
+Then type the following to run the program.
+	./main
-Output: The output will be the strings used and execution time.
+Output: The output will be the strings used, execution time, and the overall alignment score.